mdkamran-stack/Devops_interview-question-asked_2025/intequestions/CI-CD int .md

 **6 Monitor pipeline activity with Cloud watch** Monitor pipeline activity using centralized logging and monitoring tools like AWS CloudWatch, CI/CD audit logs to track builds, deployments, failures, and security events in real time.

+## We have 100 of pipeline in jenkins how the data of all these pipeline is managed by jenkins.

+When we run jenkins pipeline a new workspace is created in jenkins server, it is an independent directory dedicated to each jenkins project or pipeline.

+## what are 2 type of pipeline in jenkins?

+In jenkins 2 types of pipeline is cripted pipeline & declarative pipeline.

+Scripted pipelines are Groovy-based and flexible but complex, while Declarative pipelines use a structured syntax (pipeline {}) that’s simpler, more readable, and recommended.

+## what are best practices for managing jenkins pipeline.

+Best practices include using declarative Jenkinsfiles in Git, modular shared libraries, least privilege credentials, clear stages, fail-fast, approval gates, and proper secrets management.

+## After install jenkins what are initial steps to secure jenkins?

+By enabling security manage_jenkins configure Global security for authentication autherization & restrice public access.

+## what are the some common jenkins pipeline errors & how do you debug this.

+Common error like synctax error missing credentials & plugin issue.
+By verifying console O/P and checking syntax in jenkins file.

+## what would be the added benefits of cloning.

+Saves time by reusing existing configuration reducing errors Easy modification of job.

+## what is jenkins build artifacts.

+In Jenkins, build artifacts are the output files from a build (like JARs, WARs, reports) that can be archived and used for deployment or analysis.

 ## How to Manage Secrets Across Environments in Kubernetes (AWS) for interview purpose in short